ArseniLaputska/Chat/README.md

 # Chat
 Chat app with login function.
-Using Firebase to connect people, also applied frameworks and pods.
+Using Firebase to connect people, also applied frameworks and some pods.
 Take an experiance with CocoaPods.